 - 1. Fund and implement the new RMNCAH One Plan II (2016-2020), which includes: - Supporting community health worker programs, which have been very effective in tackling the problems of staff shortages and improve access to family planning services at the community level.
 Family planning partners calls for more support from the Government of Tanzania for community programs to make them more effective and sustainable. - Expanding access to sexual and reproductive health information, services, and supplies to young people from age 15.
 Young people (15-25) comprise one-fifth of Tanzania's population, but are ill-equipped to make informed decisions on their reproductive health.
 Prioritize sexual education in the school system beginning with primary education. - Strengthening public-private partnerships in order to leverage resources for commodities, skilled service provision, counseling, and logistics management. - 2.
-Facilitate adoption of emerging contraceptive technologies and promote innovative entry points for information and services, in reaffirming FP2020 commitments. - 3.
+Utilize data and ground decision-making in evidence.
+Family planning commitments and programs will be stronger as a result. - 3.
+Facilitate adoption of emerging contraceptive technologies and promote innovative entry points for information and services, in reaffirming FP2020 commitments. - 4.
 Prioritize family planning investments at national and subnational levels as part of the government's efforts to implement the new Sustainable Development Goals.
-According to the Copenhagen Consensus, expanding access to contraception is the number two "best buy" for interventions in support of the Goals. - 4.
+According to the Copenhagen Consensus, expanding access to contraception is the number two "best buy" for interventions in support of the Goals. - 5.
 Increase health insurance coverage of family planning through both private and public insurance providers.
 Some insurance companies have incorporated family planning in their coverage plans as a cost-saving measure.